apache/trafficserver/doc/release-notes/upgrading.en.rst

   same as :ts:cv:`proxy.config.http.per_server.connection.max`
 - The records.yaml entry :ts:cv:`proxy.config.http.no_dns_just_forward_to_parent` is
   not overridable
+- The records.yaml entry :ts:cv:``proxy.config.allocator.iobuf_chunk_sizes`` has been added
+  to enable more control of iobuffer allocation.
+- The records.yaml entry :ts:cv:``proxy.config.cache.dir.enable_hugepages`` enables hugepage
+  allocations for internal cache datastructures.
+- The records.yaml entry :ts:cv:``proxy.config.allocator.iobuf_use_hugepages`` will enable
+  allocating iobuffers from hugepages.

 The following changes have been made to the :file:`sni.yaml` file: